 Start saving, (use Swagbucks for free gift cards!), watch for deals and add these to your collection:

-When you’re using those appliances to cook for you, make sure you batch cook too!
 Chop extra veggies while you’re already chopping.
-Double your batch of rice or beans and freeze extras for later.
-Put your oven to work on an extra batch of muffins while you’re cooking on the stove-top or cleaning up.
+Double your batch of rice and beans and freeze extras for later.
+Put your oven to work on an extra batch of muffins while you’re cooking on the stovetop or cleaning up.

-When you have extra food stocked in the freezer, you’ll be more inclined to pull something out than go through the drive thru.
+When you have extra food stocked in the freezer, you’ll be more inclined to pull something from your stash than go through the drive thru.

 - One Hour Freezer Cooking: Dump Dinners